 - If you feel dizzy, weak, anxious or have intense thirst and headache, move to a cool place as soon as possible.
 Drink some water or diluted fruit juice to rehydrate, avoid excess alcohol.

 - If you have painful muscular spasms (particularly in the legs, arms or abdomen, for example after sustained exercise during very hot weather), rest immediately in a cool place and drink electrolyte drinks.
 Most people should start to recover within 30 mins and if not, they should seek medical help.
 Consult your doctor if you feel unusual symptoms, or if symptoms persist

 - Call 999 if a person develops any signs of heatstroke as this is a medical emergency.

-Further information on preventing heat related illness is available from the NHS choices website
+Further information on preventing heat related illness is available on the NHS choices website.